 The conversational interview nature of this training is much more engaging than just about any classroom training I’ve attended.
 It makes it really easy to pay attention and get good value.

 Prefer to read the material, or listen to it?
 You can do both!

 We know people have different learning styles.
 One thing all our students have in common is packed daily schedules with little free time.
 Therefore, we have made available both the recordings and transcripts of these interviews.
-Listen to the mp3 interviews on your own schedule and from anywhere: at work, in the car, at the gym, or on walks.
+Listen to the 10 hours of mp3 interviews on your own schedule and from anywhere: at work, in the car, at the gym, or on walks.
 You can also read their PDF transcripts on your computer, on a mobile device, or on paper; highlight interesting passages, and quickly refer back to specific stories and advice.
 Use both recordings and transcripts to soak up the guests’ wisdom faster, compress your learning curve, and help you remember more of the tactics, strategies, and mind-set they share.

 This series of interviews was broadcast live between March 17 and 21, 2014.

 Having downloaded the recordings, I can listen to them again anytime I want.
 I already picked up on a few nuggets I missed the first time.

 — Troy Billings, Technology Project Manager